 The non-executive directors of the AICD are appointed on an honorary basis and as a result do not receive any remuneration either directly or indirectly in their capacity as a director of the company or any related party.
 Non-executive directors are reimbursed for travel and accommodation expenses incurred for performing their duties as a director.
 The MD & CEO was appointed by the Board as an executive director and was remunerated as an employee of the AICD.

-Transactions with directors and their related parties have been under the AICD's normal terms and conditions of trading.
+Transactions with directors and their related parties have been under the AICD's normal terms and conditions of trading, the exception being the provision of discounts on education courses.